tehachapi-hams/tehachapi-meshtastic/src/chapter_2_portals.md

 Both of these nodes are bridged via a private MQTT server, meaning anything that hits Alpine, will be re-broadcast in Downtown Tehachapi and vice versa.

+**NOTE:** This is now a redundant connection, with the activation of `jr-01`.
+This link may still sometimes be chosen, due to the high speed fiber interconnect between the 2 areas.